-The Eye of God is an equilateral triangle with a single eye inside it and almost always with rays emanating from it.
+The Eye of God, also known as the Eye of Providence, is an equilateral triangle with a single eye inside it, usually with rays emanating from it.

 It symbolizes the omnipresence and omniscience of God, who watches over all things.
 It is also associated with the Trinity (which the triangle symbolizes in itself).

 Historically, representations of an eye tended to be avoided because of the association with the Evil Eye (a widespread and ancient European superstition).